-- Make sure the respondent has been served 24-48 hours before the hearing. - Bring any evidence that may be helpful in proving your side of the story at the Injunction Hearing. - For example: testimony (from a person who witnessed the event), police reports, 911 calls, photographs, medical records, emails, or text messages (printed off). - Evidence must be relevant and true. - Arrive at the Courthouse 15 minutes before the scheduled Injunction Hearing.
-If you are afraid for your safety, call Embrace or the Clerk of Courts office to request a deputy be present at the hearing with you to help ensure your safety. - Get ready to tell your side of the story to the Judge.
-Some courts will only allow you to include the information that you put in your statement. - Start with the most recent incident first. - o Tell of other incidents of abuse in order to establish a pattern. - Finish by telling the Court what you want and why. - The Judge will ask you if you know what guns the respondent has.
+- Make sure the respondent has been served 48 hours before the hearing. - Bring any evidence that may be helpful in proving your side of the story at the Injunction Hearing. - For example: testimony (from a person who witnessed the event), police reports, 911 calls, photographs, medical records, emails, or text messages (printed off) - Evidence must be relevant and true. - Arrive at the Sheriff's Department 15 minutes before the scheduled Injunction Hearing.
+A Deputy will walk over to the courtroom with you to help ensure your safety.

+- Get ready to tell your side of the story to the Judge.
+Some courts will only allow you to include the information that you put in your statement. - Start with the most recent incident first. - \circ $\;$ Tell of other incidents of abuse in order to establish a pattern. - Finish by telling the Court what you want and why. - The Judge will ask you if you know what guns the respondent has.
 You can tell them the makes and models of the guns if you know because it will be easier for the Sheriff's Department to find out if the respondent turned in all of the guns he or she has. - Get ready to answer any questions the respondent might ask you about your testimony.